An IVF pioneer's tale of creating life against all odds

 Simon Fishel, foreword by Jenny Hope, and contributions by Louise Brown

 A fascinating personal account of the early days of IVF, from the world’s first IVF clinic through nearly four decades of academic and private practice.
 As well as his pioneering medical-scientific work to provide new treatments for patients, Simon Fishel's career has involved battles in both the social and professional arenas.

 216 × 140 × 18 mm / 8.5 × 5.5 × 0.75 in

 Publication: March 14, 2019 •

-As the science developed over the decades so did his career, as he sought to do more for patients and taught the new technologies to doctors all over the world.
-He came up against regulatory and establishment barriers, including fighting a 3-year legal case in the High Court of Justice and a death threat from a doctor if he refused to work with him.
+As the science developed over the decades so did Fishel's career, as he sought to do more for patients, and to teach the new technologies to doctors all over the world.
+He came up against regulatory and establishment barriers, including fighting a 3-year legal case in the High Court of Justice, and a death threat from a doctor if he refused to work with him.

-The clinic he founded has grown into the largest IVF group in the UK, developing exciting new procedures, and he has helped establish clinics throughout the world, even being invited to introduce IVF to China.
+The clinic he founded has grown into the largest IVF group in the UK, developing new procedures for patients who needed these to enable them to have their children, and Fishel has helped establish clinics throughout the world, even being invited to introduce IVF to China.